rcosnita/fantastico/doc/source/features/sdk.rst

    fantastico --help

-When you invoke fantastico sdk with **--help** argument it will list all available command as well as their supported options.
+When you invoke fantastico sdk with **--help** argument it will list all available commands.
 Similar to other linux command lines you can obtain help hierarchical:

 .. code-block:: bash